 The Prismatic Spring is a magnificent wonder with its rainbow color effect.
 The deep blue waters in the center blend into green then yellow towards the edge of the spring, with orange and red outside its perimeter.
 Different species of heat-loving bacteria are responsible for the display of the rainbow colors — they show a different color based on the temperature of the water!

 Hikes in Yellowstone National Park

 If you’re in the mood for hiking, Yellowstone National Park offers more than enough!
-The Absaroka and Bearthooth mountain ranges do not disappoint.
+The Absaroka, Gallatin, and Beartooth mountain ranges do not disappoint.
 It’s a beautiful wilderness waiting for you to explore, with more than 1,300 miles of trail for any energetic hiker willing to tackle.
 So put on your hiking shoes, pack your bags, and get ready to traverse one of the many trails around the park.

 Before visiting: Remember that Yellowstone is a wilderness where danger can happen at any moment.
 Always read the safety information provided, signs, and other warnings.
 Listen carefully to the rangers.
 Be aware of animals and environmental risks at all times.

 These are just some of the areas that offer trails and views for the visiting hiker.

 Climb up the top of mountain peaks, passing along the rim of canyons to enjoy a spectacular view of the Yellowstone wilderness.
 You’ll pass along lakes to observe some of Yellowstone’s wildlife and wildflowers.
 There are a number of trail near the canyon including the Cascade Lake Trail, Mount Washburn Trail, and Grebe Lake Trail.